livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase

 ## TODO
+- load down dialects and speakers separately in UI then stitch them together
+- when a many-many relationship is cut off by setting "deleted" to a value, then if that relationship is ever wanted again, it will be a failed insert because the unique constraint is still there.
+In case of a failed insert, I need a function to just set the deleted property to null
 - resolve in UI where photo is edited and relationship is added again (also for videos)
 - resolve issue whereby sense_id is sent with sentence update
 - drop content_updates' table column